Dreaming of a swan: beauty born through ordeal

 Ask yourself: “Is there a union in my life that I want to be faithful to — or that I want to create?
 What does ‘faithfulness all the way’ mean for me — in relationship with another, or with myself?”

 Astrological note: A pair of swans evokes Venus in the 7th house, or Jupiter transiting through the 7th house.
-Libra and Taurus with Venus in the 7th carry the theme of deep union.
+Libras and Taureans with Venus in the 7th carry the theme of deep union.
 If Jupiter is now transiting your 7th house — union, relationship, and partnership are deepening and expanding.

 Awkward.
 Different.
 Not like the others.
 Something in him that doesn’t fit.
 And at the same time — something that will be.
 Not yet — but will be.

-Your Inner Child speaks through this image, through the archetype of unrecognized potential — the part that doesn’t yet know who it is, but senses: this is not all.
+Your Inner Child speaks through this image: the part that doesn’t yet know who it is, but senses, this is not all.
 The ugly duckling is the image of the time when your true nature is not yet visible — not to you, not to others.

 The message of this image is clear: yes.
 It’s true.
 It simply takes time.